clarin-eric/ParlaMint/Samples/ParlaMint-BA/README.md

+# Samples of the ParlaMint-BA corpus

-# ParlaMint directory for samples of country BA (Bosnia and Herzegovina)
+- Country: BA (Bosnia and Herzegovina)
 - Languages: bs (Bosnian)